The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 Everyone benefits from larger touch targets, in particular users with motor and/or vision impairments, as accuracy can be difficult.
 Interactive elements should be easy to hit accurately and consistently.

 Recommended sizes of touch targets can vary, though they should be large enough to tap comfortably with one finger.
-For a device in hand, a good steer is to have a minimum interactive target area should be at least 7㎟, but ideally 10㎟ [13].
+For a device in hand, a good steer is to have a minimum interactive target area of at least 7㎟, but ideally 10㎟ [13].
 There are instances where text that is large enough to read, yet is too small to touch.

 For example, a linked letter in an A-Z listing may be too fine to touch accurately and could invoke a dedicated dialogue for easier, accurate interaction of the individual elements.

-Alternatively, a second related interaction which aids finer control to find what you need will also help, such as moving your finger along the screen to dynamically change the parameter being adjusted i.e. moving down the list as in iOS.
+Alternatively, a second related interaction which aids finer control to find what you need will also help, such as moving your finger along the screen to dynamically change the parameter being adjusted, i.e. moving down the list as in iOS.
 OnePlus Android does the same, with an additional dialogue to visualise where you are in the list to aid usability.

 Grouping related elements in close proximity that link to the same point can act as a single touch target.
 This augments the touch area and simplifies the interface.

 In this Range Rover, there are two large touch screen display devices.
-This allows the user to configure they would like to be displayed, and where at any given time.
+This allows the user to configure what they would like to be displayed, and where, at any given time.
 The primary screen is located higher in line of sight of the driver and can therefore display more complex information and features.

 It is compartmentalised into a main feature window, summary panel, header and footer.
-The main window is closest the driver for viewing and easier access to primary controls.
+The main window is closest to the driver for viewing and easier access to primary controls.

-Dedicated feature buttons are placed in the footer for increased accuracy - although there are a lot of them which compromise ease of use.
+Dedicated feature buttons are placed in the footer for increased accuracy, although there are a lot of them which compromise ease of use.
 The back button, the highest frequency of use button, is closest to the driver in a corner for the same reason.

 The secondary screen displays less complex features, which the driver needs quick access to or regularly wants to check.
 It is supported by hard controls for frequently used functions, which can then be operated ‘blindly’ comfortably by the driver.